christinerose/gibbr.org/blog/hillingar/index.md

 ## Deploying Unikernels

 Now that we understand what Nix and Mirage are, and we've motivated the desire to deploy Mirage unikernels on a NixOS machine, what's stopping us from doing just that?
-Well, to support deploying a mirage unikernel, such as for a DNS server, we would need to write a NixOS module for it.
+Well, to support deploying a Mirage unikernel, such as for a DNS server, we would need to write a NixOS module for it.

 A paired-down^[The full module can be found [here](https://github.com/NixOS/nixpkgs/blob/fe76645aaf2fac3baaa2813fd0089930689c53b5/nixos/modules/services/networking/bind.nix)] version of the bind NixOS module, the module we use in our Nix expression for deploying a DNS server on NixOS ([&#167;](#cb1)), is:
 ```nix